JeyDotC/jeydotc.github.io/_drafts/PHP-Traits-for-interface-contract-testing.md

 * Document the implicit parts of the interface's contract in your tests.
 * Enforce rules on every single interface's implementation under your control.
 * Become actually aware of the need of preserving the Lishkov substitution principle.
+* Think deeper in the Responsibility segregation principle.

 Let's dig further in the above points: